Adimserious/drivers-licence-quiz/README.md

 ## User Stories
 - ### First time user
   As a first-time user, i would like to:
+  - Find the log in form and fill it out.
   - Understand the main purpose of the site and know how many questions it provides.
   - Easily navigate throughout the site.
-  - Find the Sign Up form and fill it out.
-  - Find out if they can visit as a guest to get the look and feel of the app.

 - ### Returning User
 As a frequent user:
 - I want to check if there are any new questions and answers added to get updated with.